This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 Try clicking Save and refreshing the page.
 Although most style changes update the preview immediately, in some instances you need to save and refresh.
 Keep in mind that after you refresh the page you'll have to manually undo your changes (the undo option won't work).

 In rare instances, a tweak may appear that doesn't affect the page you're looking at.
-For example, a tweak that only affects text on Blog Pages may display while you're on a Regular Page.
+For example, a tweak that only affects text on Blog Pages may display while you're on a Layout Page.
 If you're unsure, see the Site Styles tweaks guide for your template.

 I'm in Site Styles, and I can't edit a page.